top of page

 Glacier

-Identifying the agricultural interventions to enhance climate resilience and food security
+Mapping the evidence for agricultural interventions that enhance climate resilience and food security

-Under the aegis of the Hesat2030, CABI, the Juno Evidence Alliance and the Shamba Centre for Food & Climate, have launched a new project to identify the most promising agricultural interventions to enhance climate resilience and food security in low- and middle-income countries Researchers from the MIT’s FACT Alliance and the University of Aberdeen are also participating in this work.
+Under the aegis of the Hesat2030, CABI, the Juno Evidence Alliance and the Shamba Centre for Food & Climate, have launched a project to compile and map the evidence for the 7 most promising agricultural interventions to enhance climate resilience and food security in low- and middle-income countries.

 Image by Desola Lanre-Ologun